Knowledge Base

 First, realize that you should have experience BEFORE you represent yourself as a professional narrator who can complete the job.
 About half of the general population has never listened to an audiobook.
 If their first experience is bad, they may never come back to the medium.
 If you need more experience, volunteer for an organization […]

-If you’ve been hired by an author, their rep, or a small publisher, you’ll find it helpful to send an information packet at the outset that establishes expectations for both sides.
-When working directly with the author, you can request that the author provide you with character descriptions and pronunciations of any made-up words, supply […]
+If you’ve been hired by an author, their rep, or a small print publisher, you’ll find it helpful to send information at the outset that establishes expectations for both sides.
+You’ll find a link to my Welcome Packet below in the Resources.
+When working directly with the author, you can request that the author provide […]

 It’s a very good idea for someone other than you to proof listen to your work for these reasons: 1) If you say a word incorrectly during the recording session, you’re likely to miss it again during proofing.
 Some people who hire a proofer even misspeak during pickups because your brain and mouth have been […]